The MIRAIT Group is exposed to the following risks that could affect its operating results and financial position.

 2.Risks associated with safety and quality issues

-The MIRAIT Group is wholly committed to ensuring safety and quality controls needed to deliver quality engineering and services that deserve customers’ trust and appreciation, by leveraging the integrated safety and quality management system operated by its business companies.
+The MIRAIT Group is therefore wholly committed to ensuring safety and quality controls needed to deliver quality engineering and services that deserve customers’ trust and appreciation, by leveraging the integrated safety and quality management system adopted by its business companies.

 3.Risks associated with the management of critical information

-In the event of unforeseen information leakage, however, the Group may suffer liability for damages with potential impact on its financial results.
+In the event of unforeseen information leakage or malicious use of such information, the Group may suffer liability for damages with potential impact on its financial results.
 Such event may also result in the loss of client’s confidence, affecting the Group’s business results.

 4.Risks associated with uncertainties regarding clients’ credit quality